-Atari Co-founder Ted Dabney sells his half of the company to Bushnell in early 1974, feeling pushed-out and under-appreciated, and indeed out of his element as the head of Atari’s exploding production facilities.
-He is also rattled by all the new competition, most of whom have bigger cash reserves and larger presences in the entertainment sector.
-As part of the deal, he walks away with the profitable collections route he and Bushnell have set up, along with the name Syzygy, with a plan to operate independently as Syzygy Game Company.
+Atari co-founder Ted Dabney and Bushnell become good friends over the early years of the company, with Dabney giving Bushnell the nautical bug by teaching him to sail, and the two going in together on a 41-foot sailboat they name, appropriately, PONG.
+By early 1974, however, Dabney is feeling pushed-aside and under-appreciated, and is indeed way over his head running Atari’s exploding production facilities.
+He is also rattled by all the new competition, most of whom have bigger cash reserves and larger presences in the entertainment sector than upstart Atari.
+Dabney sells his ownership share of the company to Bushnell for $250,000, and as part of the deal, also walks away with the profitable coin-op collections route he and Bushnell had set up.
+He also takes the rights to the name Syzygy, with a plan to operate independently as Syzygy Game Company.
 This leaves Bushnell as Atari CEO, and an 80% stake in the company.

 Atari, though, is the clear market leader, pulling in $3.2 million in video game sales for that year.
-Bushnell realizes that the only way to compete is to out-innovate the competition.
-They start selling their second original video game idea, Space Race, in July of that year, with a limited edition version wrapped in a funky fiberglass shell.
+Bushnell knows that the only way to compete is to out-innovate the competition; from the start Atari has allocated 7 – 8 percent to R&D. They start selling their second original video game idea, Space Race, in July of that year, with a limited edition version wrapped in a funky fiberglass shell.
 Atari also continues to mine the PONG bonanza with PONG Doubles in September.
 Also pushing the boundaries in cabinet design like Space Race is Atari’s Gotcha in October, the first arcade maze game.
 Its design causes some controversy with pink rubber joystick coverings, which result in the game being referenced internally at Atari as “the Boob game”.
 The costing (and probably wear-and-tear concerns) of these questionable covers has them removed from the game shortly after release, although one also hopes taste has something to do with it.
 A version with its screen tinted with a colour overlay is also released, along with a version generating real colours, which makes it the first colour arcade game.

 Elimination – 1973, Formula K – 1974, Spike – 1974, Twin Racer – 1974,